-The EU has decided to suspend the use of three neonicotinoid pesticides.
+This year the EU decided to suspend the use of three neonicotinoid pesticides.
 This is great news for bees as Europe has responded to the scientific evidence that neonicotinoid pesticides are linked to the decline in bee populations.
-Whilst this is a fantastic step forward in the fight to save the bees, there is plenty of work to do protecting and rebuilding bee populations.
-The EU suspension will be implemented for two years from December 2013, and will apply to three types of neonicotinoid pesticides - clothianidin, imidacloprid and thiametoxam.
+Find out more about the EU suspension here.
+Whilst this is a fantastic step forward in the fight to save the bees, there is plenty of work to do protecting and rebuilding bee populations:

 - We want all neonicotinoid pesticides, widely used in agriculture and domestic gardens to be banned